‘The pandemic trade-off’: Some parents are reassessing which kids’ activities feel safe

 Parents’ focus on competitive team sports overlooks the importance of free play in cognitive development, Brussoni says.
 Unstructured physical activities — including skateboarding, bike riding and general outdoor play — allow kids to explore and develop skills in problem-solving and goal-setting, she says.
 Organized team sports, on the other hand, tend to be adult-led and highly supervised, with goals set by others, she says.
 “When someone is telling you what to do and how to do it, you’re not practicing using that part of your brain.”

-Anna Abinet’s 8-year-old daughter, Kilby, was a competitive swimmer until Chicago pools closed because of covid.
-When Kilby asked for a skateboard, Abinet, 43, was surprised and a little nervous: “It just seemed so outside her comfort zone,” she says.
+Anna Inabinet’s 8-year-old daughter, Kilby, was a competitive swimmer until Chicago pools closed because of covid.
+When Kilby asked for a skateboard, Inabinet, 43, was surprised and a little nervous: “It just seemed so outside her comfort zone,” she says.
 It has since become a favorite activity.
 Kilby rides at the Grant Skate Park several times a week.
-“We’ve been six times since Monday,” Abinet said on a recent Thursday.
+“We’ve been six times since Monday,” Inabinet said on a recent Thursday.

-Though some pools have reopened for competition, Abinet says she isn’t sure when Kilby will be returning to swim team.
+Though some pools have reopened for competition, Inabinet says she isn’t sure when Kilby will be returning to swim team.
 “I’ve seen videos: They’re indoors, without masks.
 It looks pretty crowded, and you know the kids are breathing hard,” she says.
 “Personally, swimming feels too dangerous.
 I’m much more comfortable with her skateboarding.”

 It’s a refrain that Enrico Hufana, Kilby’s instructor, has heard repeatedly in the past six months.